basisproject/paper/src/05-banking.md

 This board will make high-level decisions regarding the leadership and operations of the regional bank, and will be responsible for seeing the banking wills of the region fulfilled.

 The bank's primary function will be economic development.
-It will value this over any profit, and as such, will be able to engage in delaying of loan payments or even debt fogiveness in extreme cases.
+It will value this over profit, and as such, will be able to engage in delaying of loan payments or even debt forgiveness in extreme cases.
 The ultimate goal of the bank is to favor success of enterprises over accumulation of capital.
-Obviously, these goals need to be balanced such that the bank does not hemorrhage money.
+Obviously, these goals need to be balanced such that the bank still makes money in the long run in order to create more economic development.

 ## Allocation